openly-retro/stellaris-machine-robot-expansion/OVERWRITES.md

 - **can_remove_beneficial_genetic_traits**: Yes for the Genetic Mastery AP
 - **can_add_overclocked_traits**: Yes for the Overclocked origin

+## Species:

+- MACHINE: Overwritten to support additional modifiers for World Machine Automatons
+- ROBOT: Overwritten to give it a comparable amount of starting trait points and picks

 ## Technology:

 Changed weight to consider custom World-Machine blockers